huangshk/Unitree-G1-Control-Replay/README.md

 # Unitree G1 Robot Control & Replay Platform

 This repository provides a platform to run a Unitree G1 robot in 4 steps:
-1. control the degrees of all joints;
+1. Control the degrees of all joints;
-2. snapshot the degrees of all joints;
+2. Snapshot the degrees of all joints;
-3. compose a script including all snapshots;
+3. Compose a script including all snapshots;
-4. run the script to replay all joint degrees sequentially.
+4. Run the script to replay all joint degrees sequentially.

 Such a paradigm offers several advantages:
 1. It doesn't involve any kind of learning (_e.g._, reinforcement learning), making it easy for any users without deep learning background to run a humanoid robot.